turingschool-examples/backend_mod_1_prework/final_prep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...
 - What are you going to work on?
 [Resources here](https://github.com/turingschool-examples/fe-m1-practice)
 - What days are you going to work?
 - What times on those days are you going to work?
 - Where you going to be sitting/standing as you do this?
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+>I have everything planned out on my calendar.
+Yes I do and I have worked with them to find time to spend with them on weekends if I'm avaliable.

 ## Extensions
 Check out our thoughts on [extension activities](https://mod0.turing.io/prework/extensions) if you find yourself with some extra time before starting Mod 1!